AutodeskGames/stingray-docs/source/stingray_help/release_notes/readme_1.6.md

 -	**GAME-18474 iOS: Run Project does not work and terminates due to memory issues**

-	Templates can’t load on 1GB devices such as iPad Mini.
+	Templates can't load on 1GB devices such as the iPad Mini.

 	**Workaround:** Comment out `* = ["*"]` in *boot.package*.
 Note that this fix works only for basic and vehicle templates and not for character templates.